semaphoreci/docs/docs/reference/semaphore-changelog.md

   - Aws-cli 1.18.104 ->1.18.112
   - Heroku 7.42.5 -> 7.42.6
   - Google-cloud-sdk downgraded 300 -> 297

+  To learn more about this image check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of July 27, 2020
 **(Improved) Ubuntu 18.04 image update**